Ruby Falls#6 in Best Things To Do in Chattanooga

 Located along the Tennessee River Gorge just south of downtown Chattanooga, Ruby Falls is one of Lookout Mountain's most popular attractions — and it was discovered completely by accident.
 In 1905, railroad construction forced the closure of the Lookout Mountain Cave, making it inaccessible to the public.
-Local cave explorer Leo Lambert sought to reverse this and gathered a team of excavators to help build an elevator from the surface that would lower visitors into the cave.
-Five years into construction, a team member drilled into an 18-inch opening that led to a new cave, where Ruby Falls now stands.
+More than 20 years later, local cave explorer Leo Lambert sought to reverse this and gathered a team of excavators to help build an elevator from the surface that would lower visitors into the cave.
+One day, a team member drilled into an 18-inch opening that led to a new cave, where Ruby Falls now stands.

-Located 1,120 feet below the surface of the mountain, Ruby Falls is America's deepest commercial cave and largest underground waterfall.
+Located 1,120 feet below the surface of the mountain, Ruby Falls is America's largest underground waterfall.
 Carrying out Lambert's vision, visitors can take an elevator down to the falls and learn about the various rock formations located along the path to the falls.
-The attraction also boasts a lookout tower, a playground and a ziplining adventure.
+The attraction also boasts a lookout tower and a zip lining adventure.
 There are a variety of holiday events and seasonal tours, including the Lantern Tour, where guests are guided through the mountain caverns only by lantern.